-Larry Shulman - formerly the chair of the Criminal Defense, Forfeiture, and Licensing Practice at a top michigan criminal defense firm, name partner at Rubin & Shulman, PLLC and of counsel to one of the largest law firms in the United States - is excited to announce that he has joined Flood Law PLLC, where he continues to specialize in the defense of individuals and corporations in state and federal white-collar criminal and government enforcement matters.
+Larry Shulman - formerly the chair of the Criminal Defense, Forfeiture, and Licensing Practice at a top michigan criminal defense firm, name partner at Rubin & Shulman, PLLC and of counsel to one of the largest law firms in the United States - is excited to announce that he has established The Shulman Law Firm, PLC, in Birmingham, MI, where he continues to specialize in the defense of individuals and corporations in state and federal white-collar criminal and government enforcement matters.
 Mr Shulman is a renowned attorney in the Metro Detroit Area, with an international reputation.
 He has been recognized as one of the Top Lawyers in Metro Detroit by Dbusiness Magazine (2010, 2011, 2013 and 2014 lists, white-collar criminal defense).
 In recent years, much of his practice has been devoted to the most complex and technical areas of criminal defense, including computer crimes, health care fraud, and cases involving extensive scientific, forensic, or electronically-stored evidence.

 Over the course of his career, Mr. Shulman has tried well over 200 jury trials and over 300 bench trials, argued before appellate courts, and negotiated thousands of cases - a level of experience that very few attorneys (or entire law firms, for that matter) in any jurisdiction can match.